fzi-forschungszentrum-informatik/BEMCom/services/connectors/modbus-tcp-connector/Readme.md

-# Modbus TCP Connector
+# Modbus/TCP Connector

-This is a connector to communicate with Devices over ModbusTCP.
+This is a connector to communicate with Devices over Modbus/TCP.
 A short introduction to Modbus can e.g. be found [here](https://www.csimn.com/CSI_pages/Modbus101.html).

 The following Modbus function codes are supported: